CUCTF/ctf-writeups/defcon-quals-2025/seven_el_bee/writeup.md

 * `decompalitation`: The decompiled elixer bytecode of the prng module.
 * `solve.py`: The solution script that uses the PRNG to predict the next 5 cards.
 * `lcg.py`: A testing script used to reverse the behavior of the PRNG.
-* `sevenelbee-27fa7927a4e12018ce0c2f88c7c3c430b4ba1118/`: The directory containing the implementation of the challenge.
+* `sevenelbee-27fa7927a4e12018ce0c2f88c7c3c430b4ba1118.tar.gz`: The directory containing the implementation of the challenge.
+Must be unzipped to run and inspect the challenge locally.
     * `bin`: contains the start scripts for the server and the challenge itself.
     * `erts-15.2.2`: contains essentially elixer stlib code and runtimes and such, not relevant to the challenge.
     * `lib`: contains all of the elixer libraries used to implement the challenge.